-35. For example, in an essay originally published in 1980, Avery Dulles, sJ, advances concerns along these lines regarding von Balthasar's approach: "He tends to be rather in the chapters that follow, and particularly in the Conclusion, Yves Simon's analysis of authority and the common good suggests a preliminary answer.
+35. For example, in an essay originally published in 1980, Avery Dulles, sj, advances concerns along these lines regarding von Balthasar's approach: "He tends to be rather in the chapters that follow, and particularly in the Conclusion, Yves Simon's analysis of authority and the common good suggests a preliminary answer.
 Simon argues, "The common good is central to every theory of authority.
-It is only in relation to it that authority exercises essential functions, i.e., functions whose necessity does not result from any evil or deficiency, but from the nature and the excellence of things human and social."
-This is so because human beings have what Simon terms "other-centered needs," so that human beings "would rather stand physical destitution than be denied opportunity for disinterested love and sacrifice."
-Human community is a common good precisely as fostering (in the midst of human selfishness brought about by sin) these "other-centered needs" in and through "united action," which requires the exercise of authority within the community.
+It is only in relation to it that authority exercises essential functions, i.e., functions whose necessity does not result from any evil or deficiency, but from the nature and the excellence of things human and social."36 This is so because human beings have what Simon terms "other-centered needs," so that human beings "would rather stand physical destitution than be denied opportunity for disinterested love and sacrifice."37 Human community is a common good precisely as fostering (in the midst of human selfishness brought about by sin) these "other-centered needs" in and through "united action," which requires the exercise of authority within the community.38 defensive against democratization and sociological analysts, and one-sided in his emphasis on receptivity, obedience, and submission.
+He fails to insist that initiative, personal responsibility, candor, and creativity are inseparable from true discipleship" (Dulles, "Institution and Charism in the Church," in A Church to Believe In, 28).
+At the same time, however, Dulles gives von Balthasar high praise for having "developed a profound theology of ecclesiastical office, in which the charismatic and the institutional arc richly interwoven" (28).
+Von Balthasar's understanding of kenotic existence is more active and creative than Dulles here allows; cf. Dulles's own later work.

-36. Yves Simon, A General Theory of Authority (Notre Dame, IN: University of Notre Dame Press, 1962), 157.
-For further reflection on authority indebted to Simon, and especially to his The Philosophy of Democratic Government, see Philip Turner, "Episcopal Authority within a Communion of Churches," 150 and elsewhere; Michael J. Buckley, sj, Papal Primacy and the Episcopate: Towards a Relational Understanding (New York: Crossroad, 1998), 64-65.
+36. Yves Simon, // General Theory of Authority (Notre Dame, IN: University of Notre Dame Press, 1962), 157.
+For further reflection on authority indebted to Simon, and especially to his The Philosophy of Democratic Government, see Philip Turner, "Episcopal Authority within a Communion of Churches," 150 and elsewhere: Michael J. Buckley, si, Papal Primacy and the Episcopate: Towards a Relational Understanding (New York: Crossroad, 1998), 64-65.
 Buckley draws upon Simon's distinction between "substitutional" and "essential" (which Buckley terms "habitual") functions of authority.
 In Buckley's view, the popes, since the early Middle Ages if not before, have taken on too many "substitutional" functions.
-Buckley suggests that papal jurisdiction has weakened the local churches in the second millennium, but one wonders whether in fact the local churches have been as weak as he suggests, and furthermore whether their spiritual strength ("communion") has been weakened or in fact augmented by papal jurisdiction.
-See also Matthew L. Lamb, "Modern Liberalism, Authority and Authoritarianism: Political Theology against Deceptive Modern Categories," in Missing God?
-Cultural Amnesia and Political Theology, ed.
-John K. Downey, Jürgen Manemann, and Steven T. Ostovich (Berlin: LIT Verlag, 2006), 104-24, especially Lamb's critique of Max Weber's account of authority in terms of command/control.
+Buckley suggests that papal jurisdiction has weakened the local churches in the second millennium, but one wonders whether in fact the local churches have been as weak as he suggests, and furthermore whether their spiritual strength ("communion") has been weakened or in fact augmented by papal iurisdiction.
+Sec also Matthew L. Lamb, "Modern Liberalism, Authority and Authoritarianism: Political Theology against Deceptive Modem Categories," in Missing God?
+CulturalAmnesia and Political Theology, cd.
+John K. Downey, Jürgen Mancmann, and Steven T. Ostovich (Berlin: LIT Veriag, 2006), 104-24, especially Lamb's critique of Max Weber's account of authority in terms of command/control.